WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 ======
 * Huang, Ronggui; Wu Jinfeng & Gui, Yong.
 (2020).
 Internet Social Mentality: New Development of Social Mentality Research in the Internet Age.
 Annual Meeting of the Chinese Sociological Association
 * Wu, Jinfeng.
 (2020).
 Changes of Materialist Values in Chinese Society during 1995-2012: An Exploratory Study Based on APC Model.
 Annual Meeting of the Chinese Sociological Association
 * Wu, Jinfeng.
 (2019).
-The Differentiation Impact of Marketization on Local Government Trust: Based on the Perspective of Development Performance.
+The Differentiation Impact of Marketization on Citizens' Trust in Local Government: Based on the Perspective of Development Performance.
 Annual Meeting of the Shanghai Sociological Association
   * *This paper won Distinguished Paper Award in Annual Meeting of the Shanghai Sociological Association*
 * Wu, Jinfeng.
 (2019).
 Economic Development, Marketization and Chinese Citizens’ Political Values.
 Annual Meeting of the Chinese Sociological Association
   * *This paper won Distinguished Paper Award in Annual Meeting of the Chinese Sociological Association*